Kritikal30/Spam-Mail-Detection/README.md

-# Spam-Mail-Detection
+# Malicious-Mail-Detection
-This is a naive bayes' implementation on spam data.
+This app will detect malicious mails.